Intel prepares ultra-small chips for Dick Tracy-style gadgets

 Last week, Samsung Electronics launched the Galaxy Gear watch, and Qualcomm, an Intel rival, launched the Toq smartwatch in a bid to showcase its technology to potential manufacturers.

-Krzanich showed off a prototype watch and clunky bracelet made with the Quark chips.

-”The idea is not to bring these to market but to come up with devices that our partners can use to develop their own products in this open ecosystem, he said.

-A three-decade Intel veteran seen as the company’s manufacturing guru, Krzanich has said that under his leadership Intel will give much more priority to its Atom line of mobile chips.
+Krzanich, a three-decade Intel veteran seen as the company’s manufacturing guru, has said that under his leadership Intel will give much more priority to its Atom line of mobile chips.
 In the past, Intel’s most cutting-edge manufacturing resources were reserved for making powerful PC chips, with Atom chips made on older production lines.

 Processors based on technology from ARM and made by Qualcomm and Samsung account for most of the mobile market.